debops/debops/ansible/roles/debops.elasticsearch/docs/getting-started.rst

 `does not support an include statement or conf.d directory <https://github.com/elastic/elasticsearch/issues/11362>`_.
 To mitigate that and allow multiple Elasticsearch configuration sources from other Ansible roles, the ``debops.elasticsearch`` role supports operation as a dependent role.
-This fuctionality can be used by other Ansible roles to better manage Elasticsearch plugins or extend the cluster configuration without the need to implement the entire role again and with preserved idempotency.
+This functionality can be used by other Ansible roles to better manage Elasticsearch plugins or extend the cluster configuration without the need to implement the entire role again and with preserved idempotency.